 With Anonymous, Gretchen Bender, Felix Bernstein / Gabe Rubin, William S. Burroughs / Brion Gysin, James Ensor, Hannah Höch, Ray Johnson, Konrad Klapheck, Ketty La Rocca, Nick Mauss, Rosemary Mayer, Robert Morris, Ken Okiishi, Edward Owens, Anton Perich, Georgia Sagri, Bea Schlingelhoff, and Megan Francis Sullivan

 Please note, the exhibition has been extended until 20 September 2020.
 Given the fragility or prior commitment of some artworks whose loans could not be extended, Nick Mauss has adapted the show for this new duration and imagined some changes: on 16 June 2020, the works Galla Placidia and Hypsipyle, both 1973, by Rosemary Mayer were exchanged for the video, Memory, La MaMa, 2014, by Felix Bernstein and Gabe Rubin, and a new piece by Nick Mauss entitled Untitled Banner, 2020.
-On August 18, 2020, the painting Liberté, amour, art, 1964, by Konrad Klapheck will be replaced by the etching Peste dessous, peste dessus, peste partout, 1904, by James Ensor.
+On August 18, 2020, the painting Liberté, amour, art, 1964, by Konrad Klapheck was replaced by the etching Peste dessous, peste dessus, peste partout, 1904, by James Ensor.

 Birds of Paradise, Birds of Prey, NERO (7/2020)